-Rachel also co-hosted and programmed Y57 Media, a one-hour long music and current affairs show on Vancouver Co-op Radio.
+Rachel also co-hosted and programmed Y57 Media, an hour-long music and current affairs show on Vancouver Co-op Radio.
 She managed a team of 6 producers and would produce stories, interview guests, and worked on the live and post-production work.
 From there, Rachel was awarded the CBC Radio Peter Gzowski internship (2018) and produced stories for CBC Vancouver's The Early Edition and BC Today.

-At the present, Rachel is currently completing her honours project in Communication at Simon Fraser University and also is the Communications Coordinator for SFU's Vancity Office of Community Engagement.
-She hosts and produces the podcast The Feminine Genius, which celebrates women of God and their unique genius.
-She also is a producer on Below the Radar, a knowledge mobilization podcast from SFU's Vancity Office of Community Engagement that features guests who do work in the areas of arts & culture, environmentalism, social justice, urban issues, and other areas.
+Currently, Rachel is the Communications Coordinator for SFU's Vancity Office of Community Engagement.
+As part of her work at the Office, she helps to produce Below the Radar, a knowledge mobilization podcast from SFU's Vancity Office of Community Engagement that features guests who do work in the areas of arts & culture, environmentalism, social justice, urban issues, and other areas.

 Photos on this website courtesy of Dylan Dufault, Greg Ehlers, and Eleanor Wong.